kimboslice99/AbuseIPDBCacheComponent/README.md

 - This component caches any check for 6 hours (by default), saving api calls as well as speeding up response time.
 - check and report endpoints have been implemented
 - GUI configuration tool
+- Component now correctly cleans its own database from expired entires

+### Configurable items include
+- TLS1.2/TLS1.3
+- Static config for MaxAgeInDays, MinimumConfidenceScore and API key so it doesnt need to be set at runtime (but still can be)
+- Cache time (hours)
+- Logging (for debugging and seeing response times)

 ## Example report
 ```JavaScript